puncakbukit/reversteem/README.md

 To improve performance:

 * Derived game state is cached in `localStorage`
-* Cache key includes `author` + `permlink`
+* Cache key includes `author + permlink`
 * Cache invalidates if:

   * Latest block changes
   * Reply count changes

-If cache is valid, replay is skipped.

-If invalid, full deterministic replay runs again.

 Cache is an optimization only — never a source of truth.

+Replay remains authoritative.

 ---